Jay Boy Adams

 West Texas, where his father was the local Chevrolet dealer and a

-secured Adams a spot with the ZZ Top band in Lubbock.
+secured a spot for Adams with the ZZ Top band in Lubbock.
 That summer he

 gained entry to Texas Tech University in Lubbock to study music and